Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 When sharing a survey to a larger group of people, it is ideal to restrict the question to a quantitative method.
 This allows marketers to pinpoint on experiences and get results that are easy to measure.
 Larger very specific data can help gather reasonable statistical significance.
 This can help marketing professionals come to a reasonable conclusion based on numerical data.

-Close-Ended vs. Open-Ended Questions
+Difference Between Close-Ended Questions and Open-Ended Questions

 Close-Ended Questions